 In Scotland however, gazumping is uncommon as properties are also normally taken off the market once a price has been agreed.
 Solicitors also have to decline to act for the seller if they accept a later offer from another party, unless the original offer has fallen through.

 Contrary to popular belief, this doesn't make gazumping illegal in Scotland.
 It's just the way the homebuying system is set up makes it a rare occurrence.

 2. Who markets the property and how it's priced

-In Scotland, solicitor firms, not independent estate agents, are responsible for marketing properties.
+In Scotland, solicitor firms rather than independent estate agents, are often responsible for marketing properties.
 This is because most residential conveyancing firms in Scotland also have an estate agency department.

 Homes are either marketed as offers over a specified price, or at a fixed price.

 In Scotland, almost all residential properties are required to have a ‘Home Report’ before they can be marketed for sale.
 The only exceptions to this are new-build homes and buildings that have been recently converted into residential accommodation.

 This contains a survey, a report on the home’s energy efficiency, and a detailed property questionnaire completed by the seller.
 This covers everything from whether the property has ever suffered any structural damage to the possible presence of asbestos.

 The only upfront information required in England and Wales to market a home is an energy performance certificate (EPC) which sets out a property’s energy use and typical costs.
 Once an offer has been accepted the buyer can then choose to organise a survey of the property.